Pvt. Horace Bennett

 fifth grade and worked on the family's farm.

-On March 18, 1941, Horace was inducted into the U.S. Army in Houston, Texas.
-He was sent to Fort Knox, Kentucky, for basic training.
+On March 18, 1941, Horace was inducted into the U.S. Army in Houston, Texas, and was sent to Fort Knox, Kentucky, for basic training.
 It is not known what technical schools he attended.
 After completing training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
-The battalion had been sent to the fort from Ft.
+The battalion had been sent to the fort, from Ft.
 Benning, Georgia, but it did not take part in the maneuvers taking place there.

-On the side of a hill, the battalion members were informed that they were being sent overseas.
-They were told that this decision had been made by General George Patton.
+On the side of a hill, the battalion members were informed that they were being sent overseas and that this decision had been made by General George S. Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
-It was at this time that Horace volunteered to join the battalion.
+It was at this time that Horace either volunteered or had his name drawn to join the battalion.

-At the fort, they were greeted by Gen. Edward King, who apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 A Company remained at Clark Field until December 12th, when it was ordered to the barrio of Dau so it could protect a road and railroad from sabotage.
 From there, the company was sent to join the remainder of the battalion just south of the Agno River.
 There, the tanks, with A Company, 194th held the position so that other units could withdraw from the area.

-On December 24th, the company was in the area of Urdaneta.
-It was there, that the tankers lost the company commander, Capt.
+On December 24th, the company was in the area of Urdaneta, where the tankers lost the company commander, Capt.
 Walter Write.
 After he was buried, the tankers made an end run to get south of Agno.
 As they did this, they ran into Japanese resistance early in the evening.
 They successfully crossed at the river in the Bayambang Province.